ryan-l-robinson/theology.ryanrobinson.ca/content/posts/2021/security-essentials-password-manager.md

 - Use multi-factor authentication everywhere it is offered
 - Use a password manager to generate good passwords, remember them, and make your life easier with auto-fill

-[My previous post dealt with multi-factor authentication](https://ryanlrobinson.wordpress.com/2021/03/07/security-essentials-multi-factor-authentication/).
+[My previous post dealt with multi-factor authentication](/posts/2021/security-essentials-multi-factor-authentication/).
 This post will look at password managers.

-## Passwords are the worst
+## Passwords are the Worst

 Why do you need a password manager?
 The short answer: passwords are the worst, but with a few exceptions, we still need them for everything.
 There are a few problems with passwords: